dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 done
 ```

-If we would've used `$colors`, the for loop would have iterated only over one
+If we would've written instead `"$colors"`, the for loop would have iterated
-parameter.
+only over one parameter.

 You might be wondering if it would be possible to have a collection of strings
 that may contain spaces such as _antique white_.
 It is possible, for example by